 Orthotics can only form part of the treatment plan with changes to activity and footwear and strengthening exercises often required.

-See the blog post on frequently asked questions on orthotics or contact Swan Podiatry and Orthotics in Darwin for more information and an appointment.
+See our answers on frequently asked questions on orthotics below or contact Swan Podiatry and Orthotics in Darwin for more information and an appointment.

 Our full-custom orthotics in Darwin use the latest in 3D scanning technology to produce a digital ‘footprint’ that will allow exact manufacturing of custom orthotics.